PForet/PForet.github.io/_posts/2017-03-21-neural-networks-specialization.md

 **We then define a model that will be trained on the whole training dataset** (numerals, consonants, and vowels together).
 We now have a more consequent dataset (over 9000 images for training), and we will use data-augmentation.
 Because of that, **we can afford a more complex model to better fit the new diversity of our dataset**.
 The new model is constructed as followed:

 - We start with a convolutional layer with **more filters (128)**.
 - We put **two dense layers of 512 nodes** before the last layer, to construct a better representation of the features uncovered by the convolutional layers.
-We will keep these layers when specializing the model to one of the three datasets.
+We will keep these layers when specialising the model to one of the three datasets.
 - Because the model is still quite simple (no more than 4 millions parameters), we can afford to perform **numerous epochs during the training on a GPU**.
 Numerous epochs are also a good way to benefit fully from data-augmentation, as the model will discover new images at each iteration.
 However, to prevent overfitting, **we put a drop out layer before each dense layer**, and also one after the first convolutional layers.

 The `keras` implementation of the model is: